Area Agency on Aging

 This includes activities that promote understanding and increase public awareness of elder abuse.
 The Area Agency on Aging staff help to educate the public about elder abuse, the types of abuse (financial exploitation, physical abuse, sexual abuse, intimidation, etc.), what the signs are, and how and who to report it to.

-Trained Options Counselors work with older adults and their family members to identify a person’s long-term goals and help to create an action plan with specific goals to help achieve those goals.
+Trained Options Counselors work with older adults and their family members to identify a person’s long-term goals for living arrangements and care options and help to create an action plan designed to achieve those goals.

 Oregon Project Independence (OPI)